koenhoeijmakers/laravel-translatable/README.md

 [![license](https://img.shields.io/github/license/koenhoeijmakers/laravel-translatable.svg?colorB=brightgreen)](https://github.com/koenhoeijmakers/laravel-translatable)
 [![Packagist](https://img.shields.io/packagist/dt/koenhoeijmakers/laravel-translatable.svg?colorB=brightgreen)](https://packagist.org/packages/koenhoeijmakers/laravel-translatable)

-A fresh new way to handle model translations.
+A fresh new way to handle Model translations, the translations are joined into the Model instead of making you query a relation or get every single attribute's translation one by one.

 ## Installation
 Require the package.